Bouygues says Vivendi can choose between its SFR bids

 A spokesman for Altice said it continued to negotiate with Vivendi under its exclusivity through Friday.

-Altice is likely to modify its offer before Friday so as to tip the balance definitively in its favour, analysts have said.
+Altice is likely to modify its offer before Friday so as to tip the balance definitively in its favor, analysts have said.

 Altice, backed by billionaire Patrick Drahi, is weighing whether to raise the cash portion of its bid and lower the equity stake, said a person familiar with the matter on Tuesday.